The Childe: Film festivals' release

 The film was also part of the lineup for the Korean Horizons segment at the 22nd Florence Korea Film Festival in Firenze, Italy, which ran from March 21 to 30, 2024.
 Its specific screening date was March 22, 2024, at Cinema La Compagnia.

 The Childe also took part in Asian film festivals.
 It was part of the "Korea Indonesia Film Festival" (KIFF), a selection of 16 films from South Korea and Indonesia, which was held from October 20 to 22, 2023, across CGV Cinemas Indonesia in four cities in Indonesia: Jakarta, Bandung, Yogyakarta, and Surabaya.
-The film was also featured in the "2023 ASEAN-Korea Film Festival," which ran from November 27 to November 30, 2023, at CGV Mall Pacific Place in Jakarta, showcasing a lineup of nine films from Indonesia, Vietnam, Thailand, and South Korea.
+The film was also featured in the "2023 ASEAN-Korea Film Festival," which ran from November 27 to 30, 2023, at CGV Mall Pacific Place in Jakarta, showcasing a lineup of nine films from Indonesia, Vietnam, Thailand, and South Korea.
 The Childe was screened on November 28.

 The film's festival journey also extended to Latin America.
 On August 16, 2025, it was screened as part of the Non-Competitive Showcase at the Korean Film Festival (KOFF).
 KOFG is a showcase for acclaimed South Korean films and independent productions, featuring both feature and short films in various Brazilian cities.
 The festival's programming includes a Non-Competitive Showcase of 20 South Korean films, a Competitive Showcase, and international debates.

 Home media

 The Childe launched a simultaneous VOD service for IPTV and theaters on July 18, 2023, through various platforms such as IPTV (Genie TV, SK Btv, LG U+TV), Home Choice, Google Play, Wavve, Naver Series on, KT skylife, and Cine Fox.

 In February 2024, The Childe premiered on terrestrial TV on SBS channel as part of the 2024 Lunar New Year holiday special film.
 It aired at 22:30 p.m.
 KST on Saturday, February 10.
 The movie ranked 8th in the Nielsen TOP 20 household viewership ratings with a 4.3% rating and 5th in the TOP 20 Viewers Nationwide with 910,000 viewers.
 As part of its special movies programming, cable channel OCN broadcast The Childe on Saturday, February 11, at 10:00 p.m.
 On Tuesday, March 26, 2024, at 10:20 p.m., SBS channel aired a re-run of The Childe.
 The movie ranked 15th in the Nielsen TOP 20 household viewership ratings with a 3.4% rating and 18th in the TOP 20 Viewers Nationwide with 345,000 viewers.

+On March 20, 2026, The Childe was released on Netflix Korea.
+It quickly entered the top five of the domestic viewing rankings and is recording a box office rebound with the audience rating of 7.65 (based on Naver Films), receiving positive reviews in terms of genre perfection and harmony of action and black comedy.
+In particular, Kim Seonho's specific sequence is referred to as the representative scene of the work.
+As of March 30, 2026, The Childe reached the third rank on the domestic movie ranking.